 \subsection{Consumers' problem}

-In modeling the consumers' problem with DR, it is common to express explicitly the type of consumers (residential, industrial, or commercial) so that part of their consumption is considered flexible, and part of the consumption is inelastic (demand that must be met strictly at all times).
-For instance, \cite{halvgaard2012economic} model heat pumps for heating residential buildings, where the heating system of the house becomes a flexible consumption in the Smart Grid, and \cite{zugno2013bilevel} extend the above model by considering the heating dynamics of a building, indoor temperature, or temperature inside a water tank where flexibility (the output of interest) is characterized through the indoor temperature.
-They also consider the inflexible part of the consumption in their model.
-However, given our model settings, including individual appliances would require a large number of new variables and constraints, which will further complicate its numerical resolution and the economical interpretation of the results that we aspire to deliver.
-Moreover, we believe that the main demand patterns/profiles can be already accounted for in our setting by the appropriate intertemporal adjustment of the utility function parameters.
+In modeling consumer problems with DR, it is common to explicitly specify the type of consumer (residential, industrial, or commercial).
+This allows part of their consumption to be considered flexible, while another portion is inelastic and must be met at all times.

-Electricity consumption is not only related to its costs but also to the consumers' behavior towards energy consumption, as it is an essential service that brings additional benefits/costs.
-For that reason, it is crucial to explore electricity consumption behaviors to cope with the main market challenges.
-In microeconomics, consumers' behavior is studied using the utility function, which is a suitable tool to consider customers' preferences.
-The utility function shows how a rational consumer would make consumption decisions under uncertainty \citep{li2011optimal}.
+For instance, \cite{halvgaard2012economic} model heat pumps for heating residential buildings, where the heating system of the house becomes flexible consumption in the smart grid. \cite{zugno2013bilevel} extend this model by considering the heating dynamics of a building, the indoor temperature, or the temperature inside a water tank where flexibility (the output of interest) is characterized by the indoor temperature.
+They also consider the inflexible part of consumption in their model.
+However, in our model, including individual appliances would require a large number of additional variables and constraints.
+This would further complicate the numerical resolution and the economic interpretation of the results we aim to deliver.
+Moreover, we believe that the main demand patterns/profiles can be accounted for by the appropriate intertemporal adjustment of the utility function parameters.

-By considering the consumers' utility function explicitly in the objective function, we explore a residential consumers' model with flexibility towards the dynamic price reported by the retailer.
-Thus, the consumers face an economic problem where it is crucial to balance the trade-off between the cost of electricity procurement and the discomfort of deviating from the utility of consumption given a flexible price and the possibility to shift the consumption to low price periods.
-In particular, the consumers' problem can be represented within a game-theoretical setting as it is parametrized by the decision of the retailer (hourly tariff $P_t$).
-We study two particular versions of this setting: (a) a leader-follower problem, and (b) a competitive market setting.
-Therefore, the problem for consumer $j$ and scenario $\omega$ can be expressed as:
+By considering the consumers' utility function explicitly in the objective function, we explore a residential consumer model with flexibility towards the dynamic price reported by the retailer.
+Thus, consumers face an economic problem where balancing the trade-off between electricity procurement costs and consumption utility is crucial.
+They must weigh the discomfort of deviating from their preferred consumption against the benefits of lower prices in a flexible pricing scheme.
+In particular, the consumers' problem can be represented within a game-theoretical setting, as it is parametrized by the decision of the retailer (hourly price $P_t$).
+The problem for consumer $j$ with scenario $\omega$ can be expressed as: